tecolicom/App-ansicolumn/images/README.md

 ### man command output with backspaces

-Man commpand produces formatted output of boldface and underline sequence using backspaces.
+Man command produces formatted output of boldface and underline sequence using backspaces.

 ```